mcronberg/MCronberg.Sap.ConsoleInput/README.md

 ## Model

-To use the package you need to create a model of one of these types
+To use the package you need to create a model with one of these types

 - string
 - bool? (nullable)